PGA Tour on CBS: Augusta National regulations

 As Augusta National Golf Club has its own television contract with CBS, and is separate from the PGA Tour, the contract carries different regulations than other tournaments.

 Commercial interruptions are restricted compared to most television programming.
 A typical hour of television in daytime or primetime carries 38 minutes of programming and 22 minutes of commercials; in contrast, Augusta limits the time allocated to commercials to four minutes per hour (as opposed to the usual 12 or more).
 This is subsidized by selling exclusive sponsorship packages to three companies.
 In the immediate aftermath of the Martha Burk controversy, there were no commercials during the 2003 and 2004 broadcasts, although international commercial broadcasters continued to insert their own commercials into the coverage.
 The Players Championship began imposing a similar rule in 2007 and the U.S. Open attempted to follow suit to a lesser extent in 2005, and has done so again with a new contract in 2015.
 However, CBS' own coverage of the PGA Championship has been maligned in recent years for having excessive commercials.

 The club also disallows promotions for other network programs, except an on-screen mention of 60 Minutes should the final round run long, or right before the coverage ends.
 Other broadcast material not allowed include sponsored graphics used in regular PGA Tour events, blimps and on-course announcers.
-There is also typically no cut-in for other news and sports, either from CBS or its affiliates.
+There is also typically no cut-in for other news and sports, either from CBS or its affiliates, unless it is urgent breaking news or severe weather coverage.
 CBS uses "Augusta" by Dave Loggins as the event telecast's distinctive theme music.

 Augusta National has placed significant restrictions on the tournament's broadcast hours compared to other major championships, perhaps to increase the tournament's ratings, or to reward ticket-holders.
 Only in the 21st century did the tournament allow CBS to air 18-hole coverage of the leaders, a standard at the other three majors.
 Only three hours of cable coverage is scheduled for the early rounds each day (CBS has a highlights package that airs in late night on Thursday and Fridays during the tournament).
 International broadcasters do not receive additional coverage, although they may take commercial breaks at different times from CBS or ESPN.
 As noted before, an additional hour of coverage each day is streamed online.